-Trinity is an independent co-educational school for grades 8 through 12.
-Founded in 1972, Trinity offers a liberal arts, college preparatory education, including the world-recognized International Baccalaureate Program.
+Trinity is an independent co-educational school for grades 8 through 12, and offers a liberal arts, college preparatory education, including the world-recognized International Baccalaureate Program.
 The mission of Trinity is to challenge students to discover their paths, develop their talents and strengthen their character within a dynamic community.

 Enrollment: 503 students